Chair: Buhong Zheng

 Students wishing to earn departmental honors in economics should consult with their advisor no later than the beginning of their senior year.

-Magna cum laude will be awarded to students who complete an economics major with a 3.7 GPA in all upper-division (3000+) courses in economics taken at CU Denver, with a minimum of eight courses, and who complete an honors thesis designated as “acceptable” by their thesis committee.
+Magna cum laude will be awarded to students who complete an economics major with a 3.7 GPA in all upper-division (3000+) courses in economics taken at UC Denver, with a minimum of eight courses, and who complete an acceptable honors thesis.

-Summa cum laude will be awarded to students who complete an economics major with a 3.88 GPA in all upper-division (3000+) courses in economics taken at CU Denver, with a minimum of eight courses, and who complete an honors thesis designated as “outstanding” by their thesis committee.
+Summa cum laude will be awarded to students who complete an economics major with a 3.88 GPA in all upper-division (3000+) courses in economics taken at UC Denver, with a minimum of eight courses, and who complete an outstanding honors thesis.

 In order to be recognized in the graduation program as “Honors Pending,” a draft of the thesis must be submitted to the chair of the committee four weeks prior to the end of the semester.
 The oral presentation and other requirements must be completed one week before graduation.